 a.
 Please detail the proposed site access and egress points on a map or diagram.
 If this is attached, use the following space to reference its location in the appendices.

-The site will be accessed on-street directly from Clarkson Row.
-The access can be seen in the diagram found in Appendix B.
+The site will be accessed on-street directly from Windmill Street.
+The access can be seen in the diagram MBSK210721-06 in Appendix A. b.

-b.
 Please describe how the access and egress arrangements for construction vehicles in and out of the site will be managed, including the number and location of traffic marshals where applicable.
 If this is shown in an attached drawing, use the following space to reference its location in the appendices.

-N/A - refer to Appendix B.

-c.
-Please provide swept path drawings for vehicles accessing/egressing the site if necessary.
-If these are attached, use the following space to reference their location in the appendices.

-N/A - refer to Appendix A.
+Option 1 will require a banksman to aid the reversing of the vehicle into windmill street.
+Option 2 may require a banksman to lower the emergency access bollards and erect them once the vehicle has passed through. c.
+Please provide swept path drawings for vehicles accessing/egressing the site if necessary If these are attached, use the following space to reference their location in the appendices.
+N/A - refer to Appendix A. d.

-d.
 Provision of wheel washing facilities should be considered if necessary.
 If so, please provide details of how this will be managed and any run-off controlled.
 Please note that wheel washing should only be used where strictly necessary, and that a clean, stable surface for loading should be used where possible.
 Given vehicles will not be traveling onto or off the site, wheel washing facilities are not considered necessary.